joomlapro/pkg_polls/README.md

 Polls Package for Joomla!
 3.0
 ================================

-Simple componente and module to register and show polls for Joomla!
+Simple component and module to register and show polls for Joomla!
 3.0

 ## Installation